 Fires have decreased over the past 30 years or so, as shown in this graph to the left from NFPA.
 However, the chart does not give the whole picture.
 While the number of people dying in fires has decreased overall, we do know that when there is a fire, people do still die a horrible death when trapped in a burning building.
 Therefore, there is still a lot of work to be done to ensure safety in the home and in all types of facilities to save lives!

 As the population and number of homes and buildings grow, we would expect to see increases in the number of fires; safety campaigns along with better technology have reduced these numbers significantly.
 Between the use of flame-retardant materials, sprinkler systems, local smoke and fire alarms, and even a reduction in cigarette smoking, the incidence of fire has lessened.
-The flip side of these decreases seems to be other forms of security systems like surveillance cameras, access control and alarm systems have led to a sharper decrease in the number of deliberate fires being set.
-Arson fires in homes and buildings has decreased markedly, and only outdoor arson fires seem to still be on the rise.
+The flip side of these decreases seems to be other forms of security systems like surveillance cameras, access control, and alarm systems have led to a sharper decrease in the number of deliberate fires being set.
+Arson fires in homes and buildings have decreased markedly, and only outdoor arson fires seem to still be on the rise.
 This seems to correlate with the increased use of security equipment; arsonists likely feel safe from detection in those instances.

 Monitored Fire Alarms and Smoke Detectors

 Still, fire is a very real threat to homes and businesses.
-Monitored fire alarms and smoke detectors offer the earliest detection and warning, and can summon immediate help.
+Monitored fire alarms and smoke detectors offer the earliest detection and warning and can summon immediate help.
 This is crucial on a few levels–

 - Firefighters can be called quickly by the monitoring station, even if no one is home.